narwassco/vt-map/README.md

 This is a simple tool to create vector tile map on Github pages.

+## This repository is no londer used.
+It has been moved to [narwassco/vt](https://github.com/narwassco/vt)!

 ## Installation
 ### tippecanoe
 This module uses [`tippecanoe`](https://github.com/mapbox/tippecanoe) to convert geojson files to mbtiles.
 Please make sure to install it before running.